DARK AGES

 Meanwhile Vortigern’s son Vortimer [Welsh: Gwerthefyr.
 Old Welsh: Guorthemir] fought vigorously against Hengist and Horsa and their people, and expelled them as far as the aforesaid island called Thanet, and there three times shut them up and besieged them, attacking, threatening and terrifying them.
 So they sent envoys overseas to Germany to summon keels with a vast number of fighting men.
 And afterwards they used to fight against the kings of our nation, sometimes victoriously advancing their frontiers, sometimes being defeated and expelled.

 The Historia Brittonum says that Vortimer died soon after he had driven the Saxons to their ships.
-He had instructed his followers to bury him there on the coast – if they did this the Saxons would be unable to return there.
-Of course, Vortimer’s followers fail to carry out his instructions, and “the barbarians” return in force.
+He had instructed his followers to bury him there on the coast – if they did this the Saxons would be unable to return.
+Of course, Vortimer’s followers fail to carry out his instructions, and:

 The Saxons hatch a plot to overthrow Vortigern.
 They send envoys to the Britons, offering peace and “perpetual friendship”.
 Vortigern and his council agree to a treaty.
 A meeting between Britons and Saxons is arranged, at which both parties would be unarmed, to ratify the treaty.